-NephroMed is one of the reputed dialysis centres in Kenya.
-As a premier dialysis centres in Nairobi Kenya, NephroMed has 19 machines in Upperhill Nairobi & 6 Machine in MEWA Dialysis Center, Mombasa, Kenya.
+Good centres for dialysis in Kenya are rare and NephroMed is one of the reputed Dialysis Centers in Nairobi Kenya.
+As a premier dialysis centre in Nairobi Kenya, NephroMed has 19 machines in Upperhill Nairobi & 6 Machines in MEWA Dialysis Center, Mombasa, Kenya.
+This makes it one of the most technologically advanced dialysis units in kenya.

 Anyone can suffer from kidney failure irrespective of your age, lifestyle, and work you are doing.
 If you are suffering from kidney failure, you need to handle a lot of things.
 It requires lifestyle changes—not only for you but for your family, too.